-What happens in Vegas no longer stays in Vegas.
-It also happens in China.
-Wynn Resorts, the brainchild of gaming mogul and former Mirage Resorts chairman Steve Wynn, operates luxury casino resorts in Las Vegas and South China's Macau, the only place in China where gambling is legal.
-The company's Wynn Las Vegas is a $2.4 billion resort and casino, built on the site of the former Desert Inn on the Strip.
+Wynn Resorts courts customers that want to win at gambling.
+The company operates luxury casino resorts in Las Vegas and South China's Macau (the only place in China where gambling is legal).
+Its Wynn Las Vegas is a $2.4 billion resort and casino, built on the site of the former Desert Inn on the Strip.
 Wynn Resorts operates in China through

 While Las Vegas has been slower to recover from the economic downturn than other markets, gaming companies with operations in Asia have been growing.

 Wynn Resorts is building a lake resort behind its two Las Vegas casinos.
 The property will offer visitors the opportunity to water-ski and paddle-board just off the Las Vegas strip.
 The resort, which is tentatively called Paradise Park, will have also ice cream and a fireworks show every night.